How to Make Your Theatre Show More Accessible

 - Have a dedicated person who in charge of Access e.g an Access Officer

-- Include Access costs in your production budget
+- Include Access costs in your production budget.
+You can apply for an Access Grant here.

 - UMSU Disabilities department hold regular workshops and talks.
 Introduce yourself to the Disabilities Office Bearers.